Dor-Ka/frontend-vanilla-js-pomodoro-app/README.md

 - Click **Start** to begin a 25-minute session.
 - Click **Stop** to pause the timer.
 - Click **Reset** to reset the timer back to 25 minutes.
+- Click the **theme toggle button** to switch between light and dark themes.

 ### v0.1
 - Timer (25 minutes work, with start, stop, and reset functionality)